Trombone

 Sundström graduated from the Juilliard School of Music, where he studied with Per Brevig.
 From 1990 to 1995 he performed as a member of the Tampere Philharmonic Orchestra in Finland and served as professor of trombone at the Tampere Conservatory.
 In 1991 Sundström was named Finland’s brass player of the year.

 Andrew Chappell joined the Minnesota Orchestra as bass trombonist in fall 2014.
-He previously was bass trombonist of the Rochester Philharmonic, the Santa Fe Opera and the New World Symphony.
-He performs regularly with the Burning River Brass ensemble and the Slap-Happy Whackamole Steam Gang.
+He previously was bass trombonist of the Rochester Philharmonic and the Santa Fe Opera as well as a fellow at the New World Symphony.
+He currently performs with the Burning River Brass ensemble and regularly appears with the Doohickey Seven.